homeall/dhcphelper/README.md

 The DHCP server in the container does get only *unicast the DHCPOFFER messages* when it will have to get **broadcast DHCPOFFER messages** on the [network](https://stackoverflow.com/questions/38816077/run-dnsmasq-as-dhcp-server-from-inside-a-docker-container).

-It will **not** work DHCP server in docker even in **networking host mode** unless you are using any DHCP relay.
+It will **not** work the DHCP server in docker even in **networking host mode** unless you are using any DHCP relay.

-If you need to know more about how it works **DHCP protocol**, I am highly recommend this [link](https://superuser.com/questions/811501/understanding-dhcp-discovery-specific-subnet).
+If you need to know more about how it works **DHCP protocol**, I highly recommend this [link](https://superuser.com/questions/811501/understanding-dhcp-discovery-specific-subnet).

 <!-- GETTING STARTED -->
 ## Getting Started